stephband/midi/README.md

         // with value 0.
     });

-Query objects can have the properties:
+Query objects can have one or more of the properties:

     {
         port:    // Not curently implemented